 If you find yourself struggling with anxiety and stress, know that you are not alone.
-You and over 40 million adults in the United States are affected by some form of anxiety and stress.
+We built the Complete CBD Guide for Stress for you.
+Over 40 million adults in the United States are affected by some form of anxiety and stress.
 In fact, anxiety disorders are the most common mental health condition reported in the U.S. The good news is that while this ailment is increasingly common, it is also highly treatable.
 A new method that many people are turning to, to treat these issues is the use of CBD products.

 What is CBD?